JBL introduces 4 new true wireless headphones at CES 2019

 JBL Endurance Peak

-The Peak is the newest addition to JBL's Endurance series line, which includes the Run Sprint, Jump and Dive headphones, the Endurance is sports model with the touch controls.
-I likened the Endurance Sprint (which has a wire between the buds) to an more affordable version of Beats Powerbeats3 headphones.
+The Peak is the newest addition to JBL's Endurance series line, which includes the Run, Sprint, Jump and Dive headphones.
+The Endurance Peak is a sports model with touch controls.
+I previously likened the Endurance Sprint (which has a wire between the buds) to a more affordable version of Beats Powerbeats3 headphones.

 - TwistLock and FlexSoft technologies